Quebec Adoption Timeline: How Long Does It Take?

 This is the route families imagine when they first think about domestic adoption: register with the DPJ, wait to be matched with a child, finalize in court.

 The reality is that infant availability through this route is very limited.
 Quebec's private adoption system does not allow agencies to facilitate voluntary placements of newborns with strangers.
-The only infants in the DPJ adoption bank are those whose biological parents have voluntarily signed an irrevocable consent — a rare occurrence.
-Most infants are first placed in the Banque mixte program rather than declared immediately eligible for adoption.
+Infants may enter the DPJ system through consent or through protection proceedings that can lead to a declaration of eligibility; many are first placed in the Banque mixte program rather than declared immediately eligible for adoption.

 Realistic timeline for an infant through standard DPJ adoption:

-- Information session and file opening: 1 to 3 months
+- Information session and file opening: timing varies by region and service

 - Psychosocial assessment (évaluation psychosociale): 6 to 18 months

-- Registration in adoption bank + wait for match: 5 to 10 years (Montreal and Quebec City regions)
+- Registration in adoption bank + wait for match: varies widely and may extend for several years, particularly for infants

-- Placement order and trial period: 6 months
+- Placement order and trial period: normally six months, reducible by up to three months in permitted cases

-For older children (age 4 and up) or sibling groups, the wait after assessment approval is considerably shorter — often 1 to 3 years — because demand among approved families is lower.
+For older children (age 4 and up) or sibling groups, the wait after assessment approval may be shorter because demand among approved families differs by child profile, but there is no fixed province-wide range.

 Pathway 2: Banque Mixte (Foster-to-Adopt)